H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 </p>

 > [!NOTE]
-> The `Average CPU (on AMD) and Memory Usage When Idle & Immutable Tag` refers to the state when no jobs are being processed by the [`worker package`](https://github.com/H0llyW00dzZ/My-RESTAPIs-Boilerplate/tree/master/worker).
+> The `Average CPU (on AMD EPYC CPUs) and Memory Usage When Idle & Immutable Tag` refers to the state when no jobs are being processed by the [`worker package`](https://github.com/H0llyW00dzZ/My-RESTAPIs-Boilerplate/tree/master/worker).
 > When comparing `Average CPU (on AMD) and Memory Usage When Idle (as viewed on Grafana)`, the primary difference is in `Memory Usage (Cache)`.

-- **Average CPU (on AMD) and Memory Usage During Smooth Sailing ⛵ ☸ with the [`worker package`](https://github.com/H0llyW00dzZ/My-RESTAPIs-Boilerplate/tree/master/worker) and [Immutable Tag](https://github.com/H0llyW00dzZ/My-RESTAPIs-Boilerplate/blob/master/backend/cmd/server/run_immutable.go) for `24/7 Operation Zero Downtime` (as viewed on Grafana):**
+- **Average CPU (on AMD EPYC CPUs) and Memory Usage During Smooth Sailing ⛵ ☸ with the [`worker package`](https://github.com/H0llyW00dzZ/My-RESTAPIs-Boilerplate/tree/master/worker) and [Immutable Tag](https://github.com/H0llyW00dzZ/My-RESTAPIs-Boilerplate/blob/master/backend/cmd/server/run_immutable.go) for `24/7 Operation Zero Downtime` (as viewed on Grafana):**

 <p align="center">
    <img src="https://i.imgur.com/RxBn1ID.png" alt="zero-downtime">